manifold-lang/pymanifold/README.md

   * Possibly use this library from Dassault Systems [FMPy](https://github.com/CATIA-Systems/FMPy)
   * Or produce Modelica code using [OMPython](https://github.com/OpenModelica/OMPython) to feed into MapleSim
-* Create a to_json method to convert designed schematic to a json file following Manifold IR grammar
-  * Join channels, nodes and connections dictionaries together in the correct syntax
-  * Use python's default json library and call json.dump(joined_dict, file) with file opened to write to
 * Create a website to outline usage using [read the docs](https://readthedocs.org/)
   * Fill in the content to match other readthedocs like [pysmt](http://pysmt.readthedocs.io) or [Jupyter](http://jupyter.readthedocs.io)